Kobedm27/GGCMI-validation/data/raw/other/README.md

 This folder is intended to store additional ISIMIP3a input data used to process the crop data in our study, including: **a country mask**, **a land-use dataset** and **crop-specific growing season calendars**.

-The data is **not included** in the GitHub repository.
+The land-use and crop calendar data is **not included** in the GitHub repository.
 To reproduce the results of the analysis the required data files need to be downloaded manually.

 ## Download Instructions